Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Introduction

 \textbf{RQ 2}: How do design choices in platforms' flagging components affect user perceptions of transparency in the flagging process?

 \textbf{Voice} refers to the extent to which users' input is accommodated in the decision-making process \cite{katsaros2022procedural,vaccaro2020end}.
 It has been identified as crucial to shaping individuals' fairness perceptions~\cite{drahos2017regulatory}.
-When the decision-making process invites users' input, they are more likely to feel that they have been treated fairly---even when the outcome is unfavorable to them~\cite{thibaut1975procedural}---and they perceive greater satisfaction with the process outcome~\cite{van1998we}.
 In the context of content moderation research, ~\citet{ma2022m} found that YouTube creators associate the fairness of their moderation experiences with having their voice involved in the decision-making process.
 Despite its crucial role, limited research examines the perception of voice/agency that users experience when interacting with flagging mechanisms.
 We conceptualize ``voice'' in the context of this paper as the users' perceived degree of involvement in the flagging process, especially regarding how well they can express their objections to an inappropriate post.
 We thus pursue the following research question:

 \textbf{RQ 3}: How do design choices in platforms' flagging components affect user perceptions of voice in the flagging process?

 Table \ref{table:attributes} presents these three attributes of procedural fairness, describes how previous literature has addressed each in the context of content moderation, and shows how our study conceptualizes them within the flagging mechanism.